stonegray/ableton-licence-backup/README.md

 This works only for full licences of Ableton 10.x.
 It will work even if they were activated using the website and you never actually had an `.auz` licence file.
 Trial licences are unsupported right now, but it's possible they can be added if we learn a little more about the format of the file.
 (See below for how to help!)

 Looking for a GUI version packaged as a `.app`?
-I'm happy to write this for people that aren't comfortable using the terminal if there's demand!
+I'm happy to write this for people that aren't familliar with using terminal if there's demand!
 Drop a message using the issue tracker above.

 ## Installation & Usage